The university is implementing the following guidelines to screen for, manage, and prepare for COVID-19 cases appearing on University campuses.

 Campus Official(s) and Communication Protocols

-- All campuses shall clearly designate and publish their designated campus official(s) for students, employees and visitors to report to if they:
+- All campuses shall clearly designate and publish their designated campus official(s) for students, employees, and visitors to report to if they:

 - have tested positive for COVID-19;

-- are suspected of having COVID-19 based on their symptoms, travel history or history of prolonged contact with an individual who has tested positive for COVID-19, among other indicators; or
+- are suspected of having COVID-19 based on their symptoms, travel history, or history of prolonged contact with an individual who has tested positive for COVID-19, among other indicators; or

-- are subject to a quarantine.
+- are subject to quarantine.

-- The university and each campus will establish secure communication protocols whereby students, employees, and visitors will self-report to the campus official(s) if they have symptoms of COVID-19, a positive test for COVID-19 (PDF), had close contact with someone with COVID-19 (PDF) within the last 14 days or have been tested for COVID-19 (PDF).
+- The university and each campus will establish secure communication protocols whereby students, employees, and visitors will self-report to the designated campus official(s) if they have symptoms of COVID-19, a positive test for COVID-19 (PDF), had close contact with someone with COVID-19 (PDF) within the last 14 days or have been tested for COVID-19 (PDF).
 Communication protocols shall be in accordance with health information sharing regulations for COVID-19 and other applicable federal and state laws and regulations relating to privacy and confidentiality, such as the Americans with Disabilities Act (“ADA”) or Family Educational Rights and Privacy Act (“FERPA”).